zimfw/agnoster/README.md

 agnoster
 ========

-A prompt theme based on the Powerline-inspired [original agnoster] theme, on the [ohmyzsh version of agnoster] and on the deprecated [Powerlevel9k] theme.
+A prompt theme based on the Powerline-inspired [original agnoster] theme and on the deprecated [Powerlevel9k] theme.

 <img width="706" src="https://zimfw.github.io/images/prompts/agnoster@2.png">